bcharleson/augment-code-auto-install/README.md

 # Augment Extension Monitor

-Automated monitoring and updating system for the Augment VS Code extension in Cursor.
+Automated monitoring and updating system for the Augment VS Code extension in **Cursor** and **VS Code**.

+## 🆕 Multi-IDE Support

+This script now supports both **Cursor** and **VS Code**!
+It will automatically:
+- Detect which IDEs you have installed
+- Check for the Augment extension in all available IDEs
+- Install updates in your preferred IDE (or all IDEs if configured)
+- Work seamlessly whether you use Cursor, VS Code, or both

 ## Features

 - 🔍 **Automatic Version Detection** - Monitors VS Code Marketplace for new releases
 - 👤 **Human-in-the-Loop** - Always prompts for user approval before updating
 - 📦 **Automated Download** - Downloads VSIX files from marketplace
-- ⚡ **CLI Installation** - Uses Cursor CLI for seamless installation
+- ⚡ **Multi-IDE Support** - Works with Cursor and VS Code automatically
+- 🔧 **Smart Detection** - Automatically finds your installed IDEs
+- 📦 **Flexible Installation** - Install in one IDE or all available IDEs
 - ✅ **Verification** - Confirms successful installation before cleanup
 - 🧹 **Auto Cleanup** - Removes temporary VSIX files after installation
 - 📅 **Cron Scheduling** - Runs automatically in background